imabuddha/eidogo-for-wordpress/readme.txt

   (it'll be cool!)
 * Make it easy to enable SGF embedding on attachment page in WordPress theme
 * Add styles to indicate right/wrong answers to problems
+* Pull information from SGF file to set the default title and summary information on upload

 == Legal ==